Treatment of Drinking Water

 1) If you want to increase the validity of the provided responses, consider adding another point: asking the respondent to show the data collector the water treatment method s/he uses (for example, a functioning water filter or bottle of chlorine), possibly also to demonstrate how s/he uses it.
 Only those who manage to do so can be considered as "using effective water treatment methods".

 2) "Let it stand and settle" and "pour it through a cloth" are very common practices which help to reduce the number of physical particles in the drinking water.
-However, they do not have any impact on reducing the prevalence of harmful bacteria and therefore in your data analysis cannot be considered as "effective water treatment methods".
+However, they do not make the water safer to drink and therefore in your data analysis cannot be considered as "effective water treatment methods".

 3) In some countries, data collectors do not correctly distinguish answers "pour it through a cloth" and "use ..... water filter" - make sure these options are clearly defined and data collectors understand the difference.

-4) In some contexts, asking people to treat drinking water might not be necessary (e.g. if water from safe sources is used) or hard to achieve (due to ingrained habits; scarcity of firewood or disinfectants).
-Consider focusing this indicator (and related activity) on water drunk by children aged 6-59 months only (as they are most at risk of life-threatening waterborne diseases) and/ or on households which do not use drinking water from safe sources.
+4) In some contexts, asking people to treat drinking water might not be necessary (e.g. if water from safe sources is used).
+In such case, focus the indicator (and related project activity) only on households which do not use drinking water from safe sources.
+In other contexts, ensuring that people treat drinking water might be hard to achieve (due to ingrained habits; scarcity of firewood or disinfectants).
+In such case, focus the indicator (and related project activity) on water drunk by children aged 6-59 months only (as they are most at risk of life-threatening waterborne diseases).

 5) WHO's "Toolkit for Monitoring and Evaluating Household Water Treatment and Safe Storage Programmes" proposes a range of related indicators you might want to take advantage of, such as: